 So I ended up sticking with the old standard "wand", but then came the problem of finding a spare.
 No two measure alike!
 I purchased ten wands hoping to find two or three which were accurate.
 And so most refacers end up with mental awareness of how their wand stacks up against the truth.
 Furthermore, at this time no metric wand exhists!
 They are not available anwhere for purchase.
 One can find some nice imperial tip guages for saxophone mouthpieces but that leaves my needs short.

-So in a quest for a better measuring experience AND now that I've got a factory where my engineers need to be able to measure, and experience the same numbers that I experience, it became essential that we invent a better method of measuring tip openings.
+So in a quest for a better measuring experience AND now that I've got a factory where our engineers need to be able to measure, and experience the same numbers that I experience, it became essential that we invent a better method of measuring tip openings.

 Why should the inner tip be the point of discussion?
 Well it is the area of a mouthpiece that I have long used to base my actions in the refacing process - it is the part of the tip that the "tip wand" measures and my friends in the refacing arts embrace.
 Some large firms do in fact contrarily reference the outer tiprail measurement but they are in the minority so our gauge is setup for the standard the majority of the world has embraced, and has used for decades.